Guide to the Sacvan Bercovitch papers, 1940-2011

 [Identification of item], Sacvan Bercovitch Papers, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

-The collection was given as a gift by Sacvan Bercovitch during the date span 1993-2011.
+The collection was given as a gift by Sacvan Bercovitch from 1993-2011.

 This finding aid is NCEAD compliant.